 PER MONTH: 64

-The A1.1 course is a German course for beginners without previous knowledge of German language.
+The A1.1 course is a German course for beginners without any previous knowledge of the German language.

-The A1.2 is a course for beginners with low German language skills.
+The A1.2 is a course for beginners with some basic German language skills.

 What do I learn?